codership/documentation/galeracluster/source/restartingcluster.rst

 Gcache recovery requires that the entire gcache file is read twice.
 For large gcache files located on slow disks, this operation may take some time.

 Gcache recovery is a "best effort" operation.
-If recovery was not successfull, other nodes will fall back to SST when attempting to join, however the nodes will continue to operate normally.
+If recovery was not successfull, the node will continue to operate normally however other nodes will fall back to SST when attempting to join.

 --------------------------------------
 Identifying Crashed Nodes